darwinex/DarwinexLabs/tools/dwx_zeromq_connector/v2.0.1/README.md

 In this project, we present a technique employing ZeroMQ (an Open Source, Asynchronous Messaging Library and Concurrency Framework) for building a basic – but easily extensible – high performance bridge between external (non-MQL) programming languages and MetaTrader 4.

 ### IMPORTANT NOTE: Any code provided and/or referenced in this repository is NOT meant to be used "as-is".
 Users must treat all code as educational content that requires modification / incorporation into existing works, as per their individual requirements.

+### This release has been tested on: Windows 10 Professional, MetaTrader 4 Build 1170 (20 Dec 2018).

 **Reasons for writing this post:**